feathersjs/feathers/docs/guides/basics/generator.md

 <img style="margin: 2em;" src="/img/main-character-coding.svg" alt="Getting started">

 The Feathers CLI allows us to initialize a new Feathers server with a recommended structure and generate things we commonly need like authentication, a database connection or new services.
+You can find the complete example in the [feathers-chat repository](https://github.com/feathersjs/feathers-chat).

 ## Generating the application